AndriyGo/SmartLogMacro/README.md

 3. **No prefixing or metadata in external logs**
    Only raw message is passed.

-💬 Most of these limitations stem from the desire to keep SmartLogMacro lightweight and simple in v1.
+💬 Most of these limitations stem from the desire to keep SmartLogMacro lightweight and simple until community feedback arrives.

 ---